Netaji Subhas Chandra Bose Jayanti, 2026: History, Significance & Parakram Diwas

 Moreover, Discipline Was Central to Nationalism:

 Netaji strongly believed that discipline was the backbone of a successful nation.
-Without discipline, he felt freedom could not be protected.
+Without discipline, it is difficult to protect freedom.
 Because of this belief he stressed organisation and order; valued duty and responsibility and admired disciplined national movements.
 Hence, nationalism for Netaji meant self-control and commitment.

 In Addition, Youth Played a Key Role: